ISECure WS Channel API API Reference

 Administer account with admin mode, exchange files with data mode

-Operation succesfully processed.
+Operation successfully processed.
 See response.

 400 Bad Request